wandersick/exchange-migration-checklist/exchange-2016-migration-checklist.md

     - Common Issue: Mailbox quota differs among different databases on existing and new servers (default: 2GB)
       - Acquire the existing quota information
         - Get-MailboxDatabase -IncludePreExchange2013 | Select Name,IssueWarningQuota,ProhibitSendQuota,ProhibitSendReceiveQuota
-      - Fix by matching the quota of new server with that of the existing one
+      - Fix it by matching the quota of new server with that of the existing one
-        - Get-MailboxDatabase -Server EXCH16 | Set-MailboxDatabase -IssueWarningQuota 5GB -ProhibitSendQuota 6GB -ProhibitSendReceiveQuota 10GB
+        - Get-MailboxDatabase -Server EXCH16 | Set-MailboxDatabase -IssueWarningQuota 5GB -ProhibitSendQuota 6GB -ProhibitSendReceiveQuota 10GB -CalendarLoggingQuota Unlimited
     - Common Issue: Outlook Address Book not configured on existing Exchange servers
       - Check
         - Get-OfflineAddressBook
-      - Fix by letting the new server use the OAB of the existing server
+      - Fix it by letting the new server use the OAB of the existing server
         - Get-MailboxDatabase -Server EXCH16 | Set-MailboxDatabase -OfflineAddressBook &quot;Default Offline Address Book (Previous Exchange)&quot;

 - Prepare to migrate mailbox